djc/gcp_auth/README.md

 Library implements two authenticatiom methods:

-- Default service accounts - can be used inside GCP
+1. Default service accounts - can be used inside GCP
-- Custom service account - provided using environenment variable
+2. Custom service account - provided using environenment variable
+3. Local user authetincation - for development purposes only, using `gcloud auth` application

 Tokens should not be cached in the application and before every use a new token should be request.
 The GCP auth library decides if there is available token with appropriate scope or if a new token should be generated.